How do speed cameras work? The types of speed cameras on UK Roads

 The law on the use of these devices is clearer.
 Even though the same Road Safety Act (2006) outlaws the use of these items, extensive legislation relating to obstruction of police and perversion of the course of justice exists.
 These laws are phrased wide enough to mean that any motorist using a jammer device could be risking a custodial sentence and a conviction for a serious criminal offence.

 These types of units are legal, as they only indicate information that is already freely available from Local Authorities and Police Forces.
-They also indicate areas which contain accident black spots, where Gatsos are often located, so are largely supported by the Government, outwardly at least.
+They also indicate areas that contain accident black spots, where speed cameras are often located, so are largely supported by the Government, outwardly at least.